 Full disclosure: I haven’t willingly listened to a note of the ‘new’ Alice In Chains.
 I realize Jerry Cantrell is a massive founding talent of the band and William DuVall is a gifted singer.
 The actual AIC ‘redux’ simply does not resonate the same for me.
 That musical meal is missing the key ingredient of my favorite recipe.

 Now, still torn about the MER question, my logical thinking did take hold.
 I’ve heard various covers of AIC songs in the past.
 Distorted, almost unrecognizable, live death metal interpretation and a deathly sludge cover or two.
 Alas, memory maps will always recognize those bass lines and rhythm changes, despite attempts to ‘reinvent’ the sounds.
 I liked some of those covers.
 My willingness to listen to other artists perform these songs brought my mind to open slightly to MER’s idea.

 With my experience as a Magnetic Eye Records ‘frequent flyer buyer’ and backer of their past ‘Redux‘ releases, I can say with 100% certainty that their ability to honorably pay tribute to a legendary album is beyond reproach.
 Last week, I decided to back the Dirt [Redux] project, despite my potential emotional breakdown over it.
-Today, I decided to up my backer reward.
-Hey, who needs therapy, when I have all these record labels and bands to carry me through (instigate) my musical psychosis?
-I may up it again before the night is over.
-Whatever.

 They never sleep, apparently, as in only two weeks’ time since their first question of ‘should we?’, MER has announced the Kickstarter campaign [HERE], as well as the first two confirmed bands for the ‘Dirt [Redux]’.